senlin/so-dashboard-feed-widget/README.md

 The default settings are:

 * the standard title of the widget box is "Recent Updates"
-* as I needed a default feed URL I used the feed of WP TIPS, one of my own websites
+* as I needed a default feed URL I used the feed of SO WP, one of my own websites
 * the default number of RSS items is 3
 * do not open link in new tab (since v2.3.0)
 * yellow background color of the widget (`#FFFF99`)

-The plugin comes localized for use on sites other than the English language and/or on bi/multilingual websites.
-In the languages folder you will find the .po and .mo files.
-Feel free to send me translations in other languages, I will then add them to this folder and of course I will credit you here.

-Current translations:

-* Dutch (by myself)

 I have decided to only support this plugin through [Github](https://github.com/senlin/so-dashboard-feed-widget/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue here.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.